 Westgate Las Vegas station

 This is the only stop for the monorail that is convenient.
 The walk from the monorail station to the front door of the Westgate hotel and casino is a short one.
 The way the monorail works with this hotel is the way I wish the entire monorail system worked.
 The Strip is down the street from the Westgate hotel.
 Although the Riviera closed its doors, Circus Circus is across Las Vegas Blvd.
-If you want to get to the Strip on foot from the Westgate, you will need to walk down Riviera Street.
+If you want to get to the Strip on foot from the Westgate, you will need to walk down Elvis Presley Blvd.
 This is directly across from the Westgate hotel.
-There is a signal light with a crosswalk, but when walking down Riviera Street, stay on the left side.
+There is a signal light with a crosswalk, but when walking down Elvis Presley Blvd., stay on the left side.
 The sidewalk on the right side runs out, and you will have no choice but to j-walk or walk back to Paradise Road.
 I have walked down Riviera Street a few times without incident, but I would avoid walking it at night.
 There is nothing open, and the lighting is not great.

 The SLS hotel station